Skip to content

 7. Water quality + salts – the hidden cause of “brown edges”

-• What it looks like: crisp margins, dull growth, white crust on the medium surface or pot rim, and inconsistent uptake.
+• What it looks like: crisp margins, dull growth, white crust on the medium surface or pot rim, and uneven water uptake.

 • Why it happens: minerals from hard water + soluble fertilizer salts accumulate as water evaporates and plants transpire.